 When I made the decision to have a second child, it was a huge mental leap for me.
-I tried to be responsible, I explained to my care team what happened the first time.
-I tried to make provisions for what I believed to be sort of inevitable: Postnatal Depression: The SEQUEL.
+I tried to be responsible.
+I explained to my care team what happened the first time.
+I tried to make provisions for what I believed to be a sort of inevitable Postnatal Depression: The SEQUEL.
 In the end, it didn’t come to pass and I put that reprieve down to many things but most notable for me is the fact that I got a blood infection and was put on bed rest in the week after my second son was born.
 I genuinely think this ‘enforced rest’ was crucial and really helped me start to understand the importance of self-care.
 Many practitioners refer to a newborn’s first three months as the ‘fourth trimester’ and it is recognised in most cultures as a time for nesting and caring for both your baby and yourself.
-Unfortunately, however, in contemporary Western society, this time often coincides with pressure to return work or (arguably even more annoying) our pre-pregnancy jeans.
+Unfortunately, however, in contemporary Western society, this time often coincides with pressure to return to work or (arguably even more annoying) our pre-pregnancy jeans.

 In the antenatal classes we are all told to rest in the weeks and months postpartum, but who ever really lets themselves?
 The pressure to hit the motherhood trail running is strong, even more so with older kids to take care of but the sooner we accept that self-care is as important for our families as it is for ourselves the better.
 As acupuncturist and writer, Deb Valentin writes: “in order to truly mother others well, one must first mother themselves.”